MikaSukie/Orcat-Lang/README.md

 - This is a “small” but VERY ambitious compiler project.
 - Designed with extensibility as a top priority
 - *(because I do not like compiled languages that slap the dev for doing something harmless),
-- safety, and simplicity in mind.
+- safety, and simplicity in a language.

 ---